ahoney/anaconda-cloud-docs/docs/build.rst

 Bash

-To debug webhooks, first submit your build again with `anaconda-client trigger <#SaveAndTriggerYourBuilds>`__.
+To debug webhooks, first submit your build again with :ref:`anaconda-client trigger <save-and-trigger-builds>`.
 This should highlight the issue with your build.

 If ``anaconda trigger`` works, but the webhook still does not, go to